April 25, 2019

-- During the 1920s and 1930s when sports such as golf and tennis gained enormous popularity with the middle classes on both sides of the pond, there was a need for a more relaxed approach to clothing.
+- In the 1920s and 1930s, golf and tennis became extremely popular among the middle class in both America and Europe.
+This led to a demand for more casual attire in these sports.
 A reporter for the New York Times described the phenomena as follows;

 Sports shoes and clothing are popular because they spell ease and freedom of movement and in name associate themselves with luxury and relaxation from the daily grind.

-- The popularity of saddle shoes grew even more during the 1940s and 1950s.
-This can, at least in part, be attributed to some of the biggest names in the music and film industry; Elvis Presley, Katherine Hepburn, Marilyn Monroe, who were fans of that particular style of footwear.
-Teenagers often wore these two-tone shoes with white bobby socks, full circle or a pencil skirt or blue jeans.
-Truth be told, they were shoes for any occasion and looked great paired with any garment imaginable.
+- During the 1940s and 1950s, saddle shoes became increasingly popular, thanks in part to famous names in the music and film industry such as Elvis Presley, Katherine Hepburn, and Marilyn Monroe.
+Teenagers particularly enjoyed wearing these two-tone shoes with white bobby socks, whether it be with a full circle or pencil skirt or blue jeans.
+In truth, saddle shoes were suitable for any occasion and could be worn with any item of clothing.

-- The sales of saddle shoes dropped in the 1960s although they continued to be worn by young students and teenagers as part of their daily uniform.
+- The sales of saddle shoes dropped in the 1960s although students and teenagers continued to wear them as part of their daily uniform.

-- In recent years saddle shoes came back into favour thanks to the revival of tv shows such as Twin Peaks and Gilmore Girls.
-The hugely successful film Stoker (2013) starring Mia Wasikowska also helped to put the shoes back on the fashion map.
+- In recent years saddle shoes came back into favour thanks to the revival of TV shows such as Twin Peaks and Gilmore Girls.
+The hugely successful film Stoker (2013) starring Mia Wasikowska also helped to put saddle shoes back on the fashion map.
 Although anyone in the vintage community would say, that saddle shoes never really went out of style and will always be a part of the wardrobe of every vintage aficionado.
-They are definitely part of mine!
+They are part of mine!

 And if you are looking for the perfect modern saddle shoes, look no further!